 Overall clinical appearance and vital signs are reviewed.

 The skin is inspected for extent of jaundice.
 Gentle pressure on the skin can help reveal the presence of jaundice.
-Also, ecchymoses or petechiae (suggestive of hemolytic anemia) are noted.

 The physical examination should focus on signs of causative disorders.